willi-kappler/python_intro/docs/intro03/conditions.rst

     single: elif
     single: else

-Important for the if conditions and for the for loop is to have a colon after the statement and then have eveything in this block indented.
-So do no introduce additionsl indentations, this will cause an error.
+Important for the if conditions and for the for loop is to have a colon after the statement and then have everything in this block indented.
+So do no introduce additional indentations, this will cause an error.

 .. code-block:: python